Business Course Descriptions

 Financial Statements are considered to be the principal document illustrating the financial condition of any entity.
 Understanding their content, as well as gaining an appreciation for what they do not tell the reader, is essential for the proper evaluation of the state of any business.
 Business managers and individual investors must attain a level of comfort for the understanding of financial statements in order to make informed decisions.
 This course is intended to provide the student the proper tools to assess an entity’s financial condition, as well as broaden their perspectives to enable them to see beyond the content of financial statements.
 The course material will include profitability and risk analysis, forecasting, and valuations approaches.
 Prerequisites: BUS 360.

 BUS 424 Management and Leadership in Sport Organizations (3)

 An in-depth look at management and leadership theories and practices as they relate to sports organizations.
 Provides students with a solid foundation in research and application of human resource management and leadership principles for success in the sports industry.
-Prerequisite: BUS 307 or permission of instructor.

 BUS 440 Ethics in Sport Management (3)

 Our complex and rapidly changing environment imposes new demands on managers of sport organizations.
 Increased pressure to address ethical issues is one of the new demands.
 While there is no simple prescription describing how ethical issues should be dealt with, the purpose of this course is to indicate how managers can more effectively address them.
 Current issues, ethical dilemmas in the sport environment, organizational responsibility and professional ethics will be discussed.
 The course provides some essential components of the student’s management tool kit—theories, concepts, models and techniques to use in managing ethical dilemmas.